pgrm/pgrm.github.io/_posts/2015/2015-05-15-explaining-how-this-changes-in-javascript-and-typescript.markdown

         invite3: m.invite.bind(m) // `this` is again `m`
     });

-The problem here is, that you can only keep one `this`, either the instance of `MyMethods`, or the object provided by Meteor. the only solution, I've found to make code like above work (having a class with all the methods), would be having `invite2` as a normal function and than modifying either the object `m` or having another function, where the current `userId` (`this.userId`) could be passed on.
-Here and example:
+The problem here is, that you can only keep one `this`, either the instance of `MyMethods`, or the object provided by Meteor.
+The only solution, I've found to make code like above work (having a class with all the methods), would be having `invite2` as a normal function and than modifying either the object `m` or having another function, where the current `userId` (`this.userId`) could be passed on.
+Here an example:

     class MyMethods {
         invite(currentUserId: string, partyId: string, userId: string) {